 By selecting filtering options from the dropdown menu, content will be refreshed accordingly.
 Users don’t need to take extra steps or visit another page for more information.

 Clicking on the Nutrition Details CTA will expand a panel beneath the respective food item where users can browse and toggle between each nutrition information sections.

 Mobile-optimized view plays a crutial role in the website design.
 For a website that doesn’t have any sub-pages, the menu became its main method of showing and sorting content for the mobile view.

-Creative Director: Fernando Hernandez UX Designers: Iris Wu, Trevor Bell Copywriter: Darya Klymenko Agency: Leo Burnett Toronto
+Creative Director: Fernando Hernandez Designers: Iris Wu, Trevor Bell Copywriter: Darya Klymenko Agency: Leo Burnett Toronto

 Client: IKEA Canada